 INTAMIN HALF PIPE

 Following the success of their Impulse Coasters, Intamin Amusement Rides created the smaller footprint Half Pipe coasters starting in 2003 with the one at Särkänniemi Amusement Park in Finland.
 A LSM launch propels the car forward and backward up the track each time it comes through the loading station.
 The cars are designed like skate boards with two sets of six rotating seats that spin freely.

-Intamin created a variation called RC Racer for the Disney parks in France and Hong Kong.
+Intamin created a variation called Surfrider, like the popular RC Racers at the Disney parks in France and Hong Kong.
 Inspired from Mattel’s popular Hot Wheels line of toy cars, the coaster features a wide orange track and a race car themed train.

 See also: LSM Coasters

 SAFECO SHUTTLE COASTER

 Ramses at Parque de Atracciones de Zaragoza in Spain is a one off shuttle coaster and the only coaster manufactured by Safeco, a Spanish company specialising in fun fair and amusement park rides.
 Built some 16 year before Intamin’s Half Pipe in Finland, this coaster first opened in Barcelona’s Parque de Atracciones de Montjuic in Spain, where it operated between the years of 1987 and 1998, when the park closed for good.

 The coaster features two upward V-shaped tracks with trains that traveled on each track in opposing directions.
 However, this lasted only a few years before the park switched to single train operation.
 Another unique feature of the coaster is that the trains have eight sets of three-across seats where riders sit facing each other.